lucasquemelli/twitter_data_extraction/README.md

 In this project, we created a **pipeline** using **Apache Airflow** to extract data from **Twitter** in order to analyze their **interactions**.

-The main idea of this project is to extract data from twitter, such as tweets, retweets and likes.
+The main idea of this project is to extract data from Twitter, such as tweets, retweets and likes.
 The purpose of extracting the data is to create an interaction analysis using Machine Learning to evaluate how positive are the tweets involving @AluraOnline on Twitter.

 Alura is a Brazilian educational platform about technology.
 For further information about Alura, access their website: [Alura.](https://www.alura.com.br
 )